 Facebook can be useful to market products and ideas.
 We can show you how to do this without wasting time or money or jeopardising your integrity.
 We advise that you do not mix your personal Facebook profile with your business, but we'd like to teach you how to best perform as a business in the Facebook environment.

-Before entering into opening your Facebook account you need to read their terms.
+Before opening your Facebook account you need to read their terms.
 Make sure you do that fully.
 And once you get started, try to take it slow, step by step.
 It can be difficult to reverse actions once they are taken in Facebook.

 Also be aware that the system is not easy to navigate and that Facebook has a tendency to send you to pages that they want you to go to.
 It's not nescesarily the case that the deeper involvement in Facebook, the greater the benefit.